aeroiiti/nidar-challenge-2025-26/README.md

-# 🚁 Team RAPTOR: Autonomous Disaster Management Drone System
+# 🚁 Autonomous Disaster Management Drone System

 ## 📌 Overview

 This repository contains the complete software architecture, autonomous flight logic, and computer vision pipelines developed by **Team RAPTOR (ID: N250781)** for the **NIDAR Challenge 2025–26**.

-Our solution is a **multi-drone autonomous system** designed for rapid **survey, reconnaissance, and precision payload delivery** in disaster-stricken environments.
+Our solution is a **dual-drone autonomous system** designed for rapid **survey, reconnaissance, and precision payload delivery** in disaster-stricken environments.

 ---